 "Burton treat me like a proper member of staff.
 It’s brilliant, I love it."

-"I don't see many black coaches or black managers in the game at the moment," he says.
+"I don't see many black coaches or black managers in the game at the moment," he said.

 "If we can address that and give more opportunity to black coaches coming through and give them hope, then the scheme like this is what it's all about.